thomasonw/NMEA2000_socketCAN/README.md

 ## Hardware

 Any hardware which enabled socketCAN's should work.
-Refer to hardware users guide for installation
+Refer to hardware user’s guide for installation